 In case of New Computers, the problem is usually due to McAfee Antivirus getting automatically installed on your device.
 This can be easily fixed by uninstalling McAfee Antivirus program from your computer.

-If you Can’t Turn ON Microsoft Defender, even after uninstalling McAfee, Norton or any other Antivirus program, the problem could be due to remnants or traces or previously installed Antivirus program still remaining active on the computer.
+If you Can’t Switch ON Microsoft Defender, even after uninstalling McAfee or any other Antivirus program, the problem could be due to remnants or traces or previously installed Antivirus program still remaining active on the computer.

 In certain cases, the problem could also be due to Microsoft Defender being blocked or disabled by Malware/Viruses and other reasons.